The user created script runs on the device every time the device boots. This includes waking from sleep.

 Custom Data Parameters¶

 Custom data paramters are configured for the device in a table on the Senquip Portal.
 The visibility, name and units for each custom parameter (cp) can be modified.
-A parameter’s value can be either a number (dispatch_double()) or a string (dispatch_string()).
+A parameter’s value can be sent in a data message as either a number (using dispatch_double()) or a string (using dispatch_string()).
+See examples section.

 Triggering actions on the device must not be used for safety critical applications.
 The system connected to the device must tolerate network delays and malfunction.

-Each trigger parameter added will create a button on the main data page.
+Each trigger parameter added will create a button on the main data page of the Senquip Portal.
 The name of the button and the colour can be customised.
 When a user clicks a button, a command is queued and then sent to the device.
 When the device receives the command, a trigger callback function is invoked and the index of the trigger parameter is passed in.
 See examples section for specific details.

 Triggering an action on the device does not provide feedback on the effect of the action.
 It is highly recommended the device is setup to monitor a physical parameter that will indicate if the trigger was successful or not.
 For example: if the trigger turns a pump on, monitor for changes in flow rate.

 Custom settings can be enabled for use by the script.
 These settings are permanently stored in the device’s FLASH memory like all other configuration values.
 Settings can either be a number or string type.
 The visibility, name and units for each custom setting can be modified from the Scripting page.